Stvad/CrowdAnki/CONTRIBUTING.md

 If you want to add new library dependency - add them to the `Pipfile`.
 The dependency management is implemented using https://pipenv.org/

+## UI Files
+The config is build using QTDesigner, which you can get by running `sudo apt install qtcreator` on Linux, or simply download from `https://build-system.fman.io/qt-designer-download`

+In QT Designer you can create UI files using a simple GUI, then use the `pyuic5` module to convert them to python:
+`pyuic5 ui_files/config.ui -o crowd_anki/config/config_ui.py`

 # Testing
 ## Testing you changes in Anki